Overview

 To become a licensed amateur boxer or even a professional for that matter an individual must first undergo a physical examination to be administered by a medical doctor [MD] or doctor of osteopathy [DO].
 This is to ensure one is free from pre-existing conditions that would prohibit participation and or prove detrimental when exposed to the rigors of competition.

-Once cleared by way of handing in completed USA Boxing Physical forms issued by the Dallas Fight Club [Professionals Must Hand in Combat Sports or Athletic Commission Documentation to the appropriate State Agency], 2 passport size photos and a copy of a birth certificate or passport face page must then be provided [to include fingerprints on the pro level] to finally submit the current annual registration fee whether $65 or $77 depending on athlete age [$60 for pro’s].
+Once cleared by way of handing in completed USA Boxing Physical forms issued by the Dallas Fight Club [Professionals Must Hand in Combat Sports or Athletic Commission Documentation to the appropriate State Agency], 2 passport size photos and a copy of a birth certificate or passport face page must then be provided [to include fingerprints on the pro level] to finally submit the current annual registration fee of $80 [$60 for pro’s].
 At this juncture you’ll be issued a license without which one cannot participate in amateur or professional programming.

 An amateur license affords holders the option to participate in competitive based training or sanctioned competition by way of providing necessary medical, surgical, hospital, and dental coverage up to a total of $25,000.
 This includes a $1,000 deductible if possessing primary coverage or a $2,500 deductible without such coverage.